 - Railroad Workers

 - Agriculture Laborers

 - Casual Laborers

-However, these employees might be subject to other forms of benefits such as the Federal Employees Compensation Act (FECA).
-If you are a domestic worker than it is also important to consider the possibility of purchasing your own workers’ compensation insurance.
+However, these employees might be subject to other forms of benefits, such as the Federal Employees Compensation Act (FECA).
+If you are a domestic worker, it is also important to consider the possibility of purchasing your own workers’ compensation insurance.

-The 5 components of workers’ compensation eligibility are:
+The five components of workers’ compensation eligibility are:

 - The claim was filed within the first 120 days